freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-sysadmins/install-freme-on-server.md

 ## Pre requisites

-* A webserver that meets the [FREME hardware requirements](freme-hardware-requirements.html) and has a Linux operating system installed.
+* A server that meets the [FREME hardware requirements](freme-hardware-requirements.html) and has a Linux operating system installed.
 FREME works on other operating systems also but this guide targets Linux servers.
 * Java 8 or higher installed on the web server
 * A FREME package.
 See [Creating and running a FREME package](creating-and-running-a-freme-package.html) for more information.
 * Depending on the services you use you might need to have a MySQL webserver installed.
 FREME can also be configured to run with other databases, so MySQL is not obligatory.
 See [configuration options](http://api-dev.freme-project.eu/doc/knowledge-base/freme-for-sysadmins/configuration-options.html) for more information on how to configure the database.